venanzio/AoC/2023/README.md

 **Part 1**: Construct the loop by following the pipes around starting from **S** until you get back to **S**.
 The answer to Part 1 is half of the length of the loop.

 **Part 2**: The points inside the loop are those that have a non-zero winding number.
+This is the number of times that the loop circles around the point.
+We can determine it by just looking in one direction, for example north.
+Every time the loop crosses straight north of the point, add 1 to the winding number if it goes from west to east, subtract 1 if it goes from east to west.